ericmedvet/slides/2022-wivace-morphological-variations/index.md

 # Modular soft robots ecosystem

-A few tasks, with corresponding best suited few morphologies+controllers
+A few tasks, with corresponding best suited few morphology+controller combinations

 Life cycle
-1. modules are assembled to form a robot in given morphology and associated with a controller
+1. modules are assembled to form a robot in given morphology and associated with a controller (*auto-fabrication*S)
 2. robot "lives" and does its stuff
 3. robot is disposed: modules become available again